 Once you have obtained all the necessary licenses and permits, it’s time to move on to the next step of setting up your Arizona LLC: drafting an operating agreement.

-This document outlines the member responsibilities and how the company will operate.
+This document outlines the members responsibilities and how the company will operate.
 When drafting provisions for your operating agreement, it’s important to consider key aspects such as management structure, decision-making processes, member contributions, and profit distributions.

 You may also include details on how to add or remove members, as well as how disputes will be resolved within the company.
 By creating a comprehensive operating agreement that addresses these important topics, you can avoid potential conflicts and legal issues down the road.